wasi-m/maps-documentation/docs/routing/api/matrix/api-reference.md

 ### Time-dependent matrices

 Most control can be achieved when setting a `date_time` string on each source or target.
-When setting the global `date_time` object as a shortcut instead, Valhalla will translate that to setting the `date_time.value` on all source locations when `date_time.type = 0/1` and on all target locations when `date_time.type = 2`.
+When setting the global `date_time` object as a shortcut instead, Directions API will translate that to setting the `date_time.value` on all source locations when `date_time.type = 0/1` and on all target locations when `date_time.type = 2`.

 However, there are important limitations of the `/sources_to_targets` service's time awareness.
 Due to algorithmic complexity, we disallow time-dependence for certain combinations of `date_time` on locations, if
 - `date_time.type = 0/1` or `date_time` on any source, when there's more sources than targets